 I left mine in the car once and dropped them in my checked baggage another time.
 Fortunately, I figured out my error in time to correct it, or TSA would have been more than happy to cut my locks off.

 Yes, TSA might clear your gun case upon your departure.
-Yes, some other TSA agent may cut your locks off somewhere between your departure gate and your final destination.
+In rare situations, TSA may cut locks if further inspection is required and the passenger is not available, though this is uncommon.
 They’re not supposed to without a really good reason, but it happens.
 Again, that’s your tax dollars at work.
 You can yell, scream and stomp your feet, but you won’t win that battle.
 Accept the cost of new locks as part of doing business.

 I’ve flown many times with one or more firearms and have never had a serious issue.
 Yes, some airports act differently, but I’ve never lost a gun or had a serious run-in with TSA agents.